widukin/theCat/README.md

 ## How is Paws feeling Today?

-Go to [Github pages](https://widukin.github.io/theCat/), click the button as often as you want and see yourself.
+Go to [Github pages](https://widukin.github.io/theCat/), click the button as often as you like and see yourself.